saad-ibrahim/Portfolio---Value-Investments/README.md

 ### Disclaimer
 <dl>
 <dt> This strategy is part one of a four part strategy and should not be used to guarantee any sort of financial returns.
 Please do your due dilligence before making investment decisions and/or consult with a financial advisor as necessary. <dt>

+<dt> Please note changes to the Python codebase will require updating this workbook <dt>